Charles Étienne de Ghigny: Empire

 At the Battle of Fere-Champenoise on 25 March, Roussel d'Hurbal and Ghigny were commanded by Augustin Daniel Belliard in Mortier's corps.
 After the Allied cavalry attacked Marshal Auguste de Marmont's force early in the morning, Mortier marched to join his colleague.
 Ghigny was posted facing east on the far left flank to watch a body of 1,000 Russian Cossacks.
 When the Russian cavalry threatened to turn the left flank, Ghigny was pulled back behind a stream, facing northeast.
 As more and more Allied cavalry appeared, the French marshals began to withdraw.
 Early in the afternoon the French right flank cavalry drove off a major attack, but the left flank cavalry suffered a setback.
 At 2:00 pm while the French troops were crossing a streambed, a powerful rainstorm struck, blinding them and wetting their gunpowder.
 The Allied cavalry charged, drove off the French cavalry and got among the infantry, breaking some squares and capturing most of the artillery.
 The marshals eventually rallied their troops, thanks to the fortuitous arrival of another march regiment, but French losses were heavy.

 In the Battle of Paris on 30 March the Allied armies deployed about 100,000 troops after subtracting 30,000 men in a covering force.
 Against the Allies, Marmont and Mortier could only field 19,961 infantry and 5,565 cavalry plus 12,000 skittish National Guards.
 Belliard's cavalry guarded the left flank.
 While the two marshals were heavily engaged, an Allied army corps under Louis Alexandre Andrault de Langeron approached Belliard's positions.
 After a French cavalry charge was repulsed, Langeron ordered his artillery to bombard Belliard's troopers.
 The badly outmatched French cavalry, including Ghigny's and two other march regiments rapidly retreated up the Montmartre Heights.
 The nearby National Guards abandoned their positions and fled.
 A cease fire agreement soon ended the fighting.
-Later in 1814 Ghigny received the Order of Saint Louis from King Louis XVIII of France.
+Later in 1814 Ghigny received the Order of Saint Louis from King Louis XVIII.